-Hey there!
+Hi there!
 Thanks for your interest in UCLA Student Media.
 We're starting to hire for the upcoming school year so check out our open positions in the sidebar or by selecting the organization in the "Applications" section.
 To submit an application, first create a profile with your contact information.
 Here's an overview of the different publications and departments you can apply to:

 The Daily Bruin is the student newspaper at the University of California, Los Angeles.
 Founded in 1919, it is one of the largest student organizations on campus, consisting of more than 400 staffers across 13 departments: news writing, sports writing, arts & entertainment writing, opinion writing, news radio, graphics reporting, blogging, online/web development, video journalism, copy editing, photojournalism, page design, and cartoon and illustration.

 UCLA Radio is an entirely student run radio station.
 We broadcast all day, every day from a secret cave in Ackerman Student Union.